Liturgical Study (LTGY)

 Prerequisites: None

-LTGY 424 Theology of Sacrament and Worship (3 Credits)
+LTGY 424 Sacramental Theology (3 Credits)

 The roots of Christian worship in symbol, language, and social dynamics.
 Theological reflection on the sacramental life in the Church.
 Contemporary approaches to a theology of sacrament especially in relation to Trinitarian, theology, Christology, Pneumatology, Christian anthropology, and ecclesiology.
 Cross-listed with DOCT 424.